drhelius/Gearboy/README.md

 - Install Xcode for the compiler to be available on the command line.
 - Install the [Qt 4 SDK for Mac OS](http://qt-project.org/downloads).
 - Add <code>qmake</code> to the PATH (You can find qmake in the bin directory where you have Qt SDK installed).
-- Install and configure [SDL](http://www.libsdl.org/download-1.2.php) for development.
+- Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.
 - Open the Gearboy Netbeans project and build.
 The project will use <code>clang</code>.
 - Alternatively, you can use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.

 ### Linux
 - You need Netbeans 7.3 or later.
-- Install Qt development dependencies (Ubuntu: <code>sudo apt-get install qt4-dev-tools</code>).
+- Install Qt 4 development dependencies (Ubuntu: <code>sudo apt-get install qt4-dev-tools</code>).
 - Install OpenGL development dependencies (Ubuntu: <code>sudo apt-get install freeglut3-dev</code>).
-- Install SDL development dependencies (Ubuntu: <code>sudo apt-get install libsdl1.2-dev</code>).
+- Install SDL 2 development dependencies (Ubuntu: <code>sudo apt-get install libsdl2-dev</code>).
 - In order to use OpenGL extensions I used GLEW dependencies (Ubuntu: <code>sudo apt-get install libglew1.6-dev</code>).
 This is because of a [bug](http://stackoverflow.com/questions/11845230/glgenbuffers-crashes-in-release-build) in QGLFunctions.
 - Open the Gearboy Netbeans project and build.
 - Alternatively you can use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.
-- In Ubuntu 12.04 I had to <code>export SDL_AUDIODRIVER=ALSA</code> before running the emulator for the sound to work properly.
+- In Ubuntu 13.10 I had to <code>export SDL_AUDIODRIVER=ALSA</code> before running the emulator for the sound to work properly.

 Accuracy Tests
 ------------